Thursday, August 30, 2007

 Wednesday, August 1, 2007

-from Bangalore days (photo w/ saranghi)
+from Bangalore days (photo w/ sarangi)

 thanks to Vasudev Murthy for sending me the picture --

-beginning student of this lovely instrument, saranghi.
+beginning student of this lovely instrument, sarangi.

 Vasu reminds me, I was allegedly playing raag Bhairav.